Plas Mawr: Plasterwork

 Seven rooms still possess elements of their original plasterwork, which the historian Peter Smith has described as "the most perfect and the most complete memorial to Elizabethan Wales", and their original wooden carved panels that line the walls.
-The plasterwork includes extensive heraldry, badges and symbols: in the upper north range alone, 22 different heraldic emblems are molded into the ceilings and walls.
+The plasterwork includes extensive heraldry, badges and symbols: in the upper north range alone, 22 different heraldic emblems are moulded into the ceilings and walls.
 The gatehouse shows the royal arms, as do the great chamber and the parlour, probably because they were intended to host senior guests.
 The badges of numerous monarchs are included throughout the house, including those of Richard II, Richard III, Henry IV and Henry VII.
 The badges of other prominent nobles, such as Robert Dudley, are also featured in the house.

 The plasterwork in the parlour displays the arms of Robert Wynn himself, and Robert Wynn's bedchamber above the brewhouse shows the combined arms of the Wynn and Griffith families, which are generally given equal prominence throughout the house.
 Robert Wynn's arms are most prominent in the hall and the bedchambers, where the royal arms are smaller and less prominent.
 In the 16th century, Wynn's heraldry would probably have been echoed in the furnishings of the house, including the fabrics, cups and silverware.
 The plasterwork also incorporates a number of classical themes, but these are not as well executed as the badges and other emblems: the historian Rick Turner describes them as "rather token additions", and Smith considers this part of the decoration to be "naive".